SystemsApproach/book/internetworking/switching.rst

 reads the rightmost element of the list.
 To make sure that the next switch gets the appropriate information, each switch rotates the list after it has read its own entry.
-Thus, the packet header as it leaves switch 1 enroute to switch 2 is now (1, 3, 0); switch 2 performs another rotation and sends out a packet with (0, 1, 3) in the header.
+Thus, the packet header as it leaves switch 1 en route to switch 2 is now (1, 3, 0); switch 2 performs another rotation and sends out a packet with (0, 1, 3) in the header.
 Although not shown, switch 3 performs yet another rotation, restoring the header to what it was when host A sent it.